Jgerbrandt/Seng438-a4-g3/seng438-a4-g3.md

 # A discussion on the effect of equivalent mutants on mutation score accuracy

 # A discussion of what could have been done to improve the mutation score of the test suites
+There are a few ways that mutants are killed depending on the mutant.
+Since in assignment 3 we focused heavily on ensuring that the coverage of the code was sufficient, we were able to kill many of the mutants before adding any tests to the test suite.<br/>
+When we ran the Pitest mutation software we noticed many of the mutations that survived were equivalent mutations and thus were not an issue to the software.
+However the remaining mutants that survived often came from condtions and math mutations.
+To ensure that in the future the mutations were killed we added test cases made to specifically target mutants that survived.
+For instance many were the result of missing condtion checking so we were able to repeat nearly identical tests with just a slight variation of some of the inputs.

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing